 Work and family seminars-These seminars focus on various issues related to balancing work and family and are intended to help employees be productive on the job while maintaining a caring family relationship.
 A seminar is also available to help supervisors assist employees in balancing the demands of work and family.
-Personal consulting on balancing work and family responsibilities is available by contacting the TED Center.

-Small Business Development-Classes and free counseling are offered for those who wish to start a business and for those currently operating a small business.
+Small Business Development-Workshops and free counseling are offered for those who wish to start a business and for those currently operating a business.

-Small Business Management Program-This 10-month program is for business owners and operators and includes counseling at the business site and evening classes on business topics.
+Small Business Management-This 10-month program is for business owners and operators.
+It includes counseling at the business site and evening classes on business topics.

-American Management Association Extension Institute-Courses developed to meet the needs of working professionals who want to update their business and management skills.
+American Management Association Extension Institute-Courses are offered to meet the needs of working professionals who want to update their business and management skills.